Sublingual Immunotherapy (SLIT)

 How Safe Is SLIT?

-In the 2019 University of North Carolina study, itchy mouth and throat were the most common symptoms of peanut SLIT, and no reactions to the peanut SLIT required epinephrine.
+In the 2019 UNC study, itchy mouth and throat were the most common symptoms of peanut SLIT, and no reactions to the peanut SLIT required epinephrine.
 Gastrointestinal symptoms caused two participants (4 percent) to withdraw from the study.